theodubus/gest_mdp/README_en.md

 set up the automatic connection for this account (include the whole link with https://).

-+ The checkbox `prio` allows you to define a priority for automatic connection (eg if you have several Amazon accounts).
++ The checkbox `prio` allows you to define a priority for automatic connection (e.g. if you have several Amazon accounts).

-+ The checkbox `long` makes it possible to put a delay if a site is particularly long to load, the automatic connection can fail in this case if you do not add a delay (eg openclassrooms).
++ The checkbox `submit` allows you to decide whether you want the extension to automatically submit the login form or just fill in the fields.

 + The checkbox `2FA` indicates that this account has a two factor authentification.